mediamicroservices/mm/README.md

 * makeyoutube creates a high quality h264 file from a video file or package input.
 Your command will look like this: makeyoutube [input].
 * if you would like to use only the left or right channel of first audio track, use options r or l.
 Your command will look like this: makeyoutube -l [input] for left or makeyoutube -r [input] for right.
 * if you want to run the video through a volume adjustment filter, then adjust the volume accordingly during transcoding, use option v.
 This process will be slower.
 Defaults to ${VOLADJUST} variable set in mmconfig.
 Your command will look like this: makeyoutube -v Y OR N [input].
 * makeyoutube has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
-If you use options o or d, your command will look like this: makeyoutube -o OR -d [path/to/directory] [input].
-If you use option n, your command will look like this: makeyoutube -n [input].
-If you use option e, your command will look like this: makeyoutube -e -d [path/to/directory] [input].
-If you use option -E, your command will look like this: makeyoutube -E [input].
+    * If you use options o or d, your command will look like this: makeyoutube -o OR -d [path/to/directory] [input].
+    * If you use option n, your command will look like this: makeyoutube -n [input].
+    * If you use option e, your command will look like this: makeyoutube -e -d [path/to/directory] [input].
+    * If you use option -E, your command will look like this: makeyoutube -E [input].

 ####migratefiles
 * migratefiles is a script that uses rsync to move files, and creates a log documenting the checksum, time, and file paths of files migrated. migratefiles expects a directory input.
-To use migrate files, type the command migratefiles -o [destination] [input or inputs]
+To use migrate files, type the command migratefiles -o [destination] [input]

 ####qatesting
 * QA testing performs a series on tests on one or multiple videofile inputs.
 It outputs the results into the terminal.